button to ken's homepage button to send ken email

 RADIO TRANSMITTERS:

-2: The Viking II VFO is an ICOM IC-718 which is menu adjusted down to flea power.
-The IC-718 feeds the buffer stage of the Viking II.
+2: The VFO for the homebrew 6146 is an ICOM IC-718 which is menu adjusted down to flea power.
+The IC-718 feeds directly into the grid of the 6146.

 3: The Kenwood TS-870S is primarily used on SSB, which excellent audio, although it can also operate on AM with fairly decent audio.
 The 870 will not modulate greater than 70% in the AM mode no matter what external audio level you put in.
 Audio for the TS-870S is taken from a special mixer port on the Mackie which is 30 db down from line level.